-The board was elected at the Annual General Meeting on June 15th, 2022.
+The Board was elected at the Annual Meeting on June 19, 2024

 Leeanne Van der Burgt